 Mortgage Protection

-For most Australian families, ensuring the mortgage can be paid off if a parent dies is the top priority for life insurance.
+For most Australian families, ensuring the mortgage can be paid off if a parent dies is the highest priority for life insurance.

-• Consider a separate decreasing-term policy that tracks your mortgage balance to save on premiums
+• Consider a separate decreasing-term policy that tracks your mortgage balance to keep premiums lower

 • Review your cover amount when you refinance, top up, or pay down your mortgage significantly